Ellen Barron: Life

 In 1928 Barron was appointed superintendent of nurses, Maternal and Child Welfare Service.
 She retired in 1939.

 She was associated with the Australasian Trained Nurses' Association Rest Home from its inception in 1924, and for some years was honorary secretary and a trustee.

 Barron received the Jubilee Medal in 1935 and the Coronation Medal in 1937.

-Barron was a long-term professional colleague of Florence Chatfield (died 1949) and they lived together for part of their retirement.
-Barron died in the War Veterans' Home at Caboolture on 8 July 1951 and was cremated.
+Barron was still a colleague of Florence Chatfield from the 1920s and they lived together for part of their retirement.
+Chatfield died in 1949 and Barron died in the War Veterans' Home at Caboolture on 8 July 1951 and was cremated.